Recover Data from SD Card: Deleted, Formatted, or Corrupted

 Corruption often happens due to unsafe ejection, power loss, or physical wear.
 Logical corruption usually damages the boot sector or FAT table, making the card unreadable.
 Such issues don’t always erase the data, but accessing it requires fixing file system or recovery tools.
 However, for cases of physical damage, such as a bent SD card or water damage, the only option is to consult a local data recovery specialist to determine if the data is salvageable.

-3 Effective Solutions to Recover Data from an SD Card
+3 Ways to Recover Data from an SD Card

 Solution 1: Run CHKDSK for Logical Repair to Recover Data from SD Card